-- in their quest to innovate they have become complex beasts that are cumbersome and difficult to use.
+- in their quest to innovate they've become complex beasts that are cumbersome and difficult to use.
 They add more social features, new ways of learning, new integrations, new ways to do group work, new ways to submit work, new ways to review learner submissions.
 The feature creep goes on and on and on.
-As they systems become more complicated, they become more expensive to maintain, clunky and simply overwhelming.
+As the systems become more complicated, they become more expensive to maintain, clunky and simply overwhelming.
 As the old adage goes "something for everyone, is for no one".
-They have become the learning version of a swiss army knife - they can do many things, and non of them well.
+They've become the learning version of a Swiss army knife - they can do many things, and non of them well.

 I know this not just because I’ve witnessed it, but because I was part of it.
 I spent the first half of my career as an LMS product manager.
 Now that I sit on the other side of the fence as a learning experience producer, I know what we need from learning environments to enable us to innovate and deliver the experiences our clients are really asking for: